 It’s quite soon after Matt Cutts showing interest about making SSL a ranking factor in Google’s algorithm that Google is making it a reality.
 Matt Cutts, while still on leave, couldn’t stop tweeting:

-Google also recommends using Qualys Lab tool to test the SSL certificates and pages.
+Google also recommends using the Qualys Lab tool to test the SSL certificates and pages.

 With Google updating Google Webmaster Tools to better handle HTTPS sites and their reporting, it has become even more convenient to make this shift.
 Also, make sure to track your HTTP to HTTPS migration in your analytics and Google Webmaster Tools carefully.